 Medicare Supplement plans

-Medicare Supplement (Medigap) plans help pay for some of your out-of-pocket costs under Original Medicare, including cost-sharing expenses and emergency overseas travel coverage.
-Plan benefits are standardized across 10 plan types (labeled letters A through N), and each plan includes different benefits and level of coverage.
-In 47 states, including North Carolina, Medigap plans offer the same standardized benefits for plans of the same letter type.
+Medicare Supplement (Medigap) insurance plans help pay for some of your out-of-pocket costs under Original Medicare, including cost-sharing expenses and emergency overseas travel coverage.
+In 47 states, plan benefits are standardized across 10 plan types (labeled letters A through N), and each plan includes different benefits and level of coverage.
+Medigap insurance plans of the same lettered name offer the same standardized benefits for plans of the same letter type.

 These plans can only be used to help with Original Medicare costs, and you’ll need to stay enrolled in Part A and Part B for your hospital and medical coverage.
 In addition, keep in mind that prescription drug coverage isn’t included in these plans, so if you want help with your medication costs, you should enroll in a stand-alone Medicare Prescription Drug Plan.

 Specific plan types and premium amounts may vary depending on where you live in the state.

 Medicare Advantage plans differ from Original Medicare in that they have a limit on what you pay each year for covered medical services, called a maximum out-of-pocket (MOOP) limit.